 The first site I found which offered some discussion of the issues and problems concerning transgenderism was hosted by Dr. Ruth Judd, an eminent American psychologist whose husband is transgender.
 One of the many books she has written on the subject is entitled,

 "My Husband Wears My Clothes".
 It did not take very long to track down a source for that book, and I ordered a copy.
 Its reading was an eye-opener to me, and through her web site I found a whole slew of sites dealing with the issue.
 I began to realize that I was not alone, not a pervert and not some sort of freak.
 The 'problem' is, indeed, very common.
-I gave the book to my wife, in the hopes that it might help her to an understanding of transgenderism and cross-dressing, and to this day, over two years later, she still hasn't read it.
+I gave the book to my wife, in the hopes that it might help her to an understanding of cross-dressing and what it means to be transgender, and to this day, over two years later, she still hasn't read it.
 She says that it seems to "slip her mind", probably because it is not the sort of reading which interests her.